koenrane/KR-new-site/content/confounded-no-longer-insights-from-all-of-statistics.md

 White personalities often regard themselves as a continuous person, evolving in a somewhat orderly fashion.
 Red, on the other hand, feels disconnected from their past selves.
 After a certain amount of time, past-you feels like a different person who made choices that now seem ridiculous, if not alien.
 How old is your current iteration?
 Mine is three months, but what shocked me about this book was that I felt an intellectual disconnect with the me who existed _four days prior_.

-Zooming out from _All of Statistics_, I think it's telling that I achieved fairly tectonic change [^3] by [learning to align my emotions with my reflectively-coherent desires](/internalizing-internal-double-crux), to clear away emotional debris, and to channel my passion into discrete tasks.
+Zooming out from _All of Statistics_, I think it's telling that I achieved fairly tectonic change [^3] by [learning to align my emotions with my reflectively coherent desires](/internalizing-internal-double-crux), to clear away emotional debris, and to channel my passion into discrete tasks.
 I was living as if I were a white, but it's now clear I'm a blue-red who exhibits white traits mostly in pursuit of peace of mind.

 I no longer ask "how can I study most effectively?", but rather, "what does it feel like to be me right now, and how can I bring that into alignment with what I want to do?".